danielelozzi/SPEED/README.md

 * **Video Recording**: Use Pupil Labs Neon glasses to record the session
 * *optionally* **Surface Definition (AprilTag)**: Place AprilTags at the four corners of the PC screen.
 These markers allow the Pupil Labs software to track the surface and map the coordinates of the gaze on it.
 For more details, see the official documentation: [**Pupil Labs Surface Tracker**](https://docs.pupil-labs.com/neon/neon-player/surface-tracker/).
 **Upload to Pupil Cloud**: Once the recording is complete, upload the data to the Pupil Cloud platform.
 * *optionally* **Enrichment with Marker Mapper**: Inside Pupil Cloud, start the Marker Mapper enrichment.
-This process analyzes the video, detects AprilTags and generates the file surface_positions.csv, which contains the surface coordinates for each frame and downloads all the data.
+This process analyzes the video, detects AprilTags and generates the file `surface_positions.csv`, which contains the surface coordinates for each frame and downloads all the data.
 Marker Mapper Usage Guide: [**Pupil Cloud Marker Mapper**](https://docs.pupil-labs.com/neon/pupil-cloud/enrichments/marker-mapper/#setup).

 ## Features ✨